George Baillie (MP, born 1664): Family

-In 1691 Baillie married Sir Patrick Hume's daughter, the songwriter and poet Lady Grizell Hume, and they had three children; Grisell (1692), who married British army officer Sir Alexander Murray of Stanhope, Robert (1694), who died in infancy and Rachel (1696), who married Charles Hamilton, Lord Binning, son of the Earl of Haddington.
+In 1691 Baillie married Sir Patrick Hume's daughter, the songwriter and poet Lady Grizell Hume, and they had three children; Grizel (1692), who married British army officer Sir Alexander Murray of Stanhope, Robert (1694), who died in infancy and Rachel (1696), who married Charles Hamilton, Lord Binning, son of the Earl of Haddington.
 Rachel's elder son Thomas inherited the earldom.

 Mellerstain passed to Rachel's younger son George, who completed the house by erecting a central block between the wings constructed by his grandfather.
 Mellerstain remains to this day the principal seat of the Earl of Haddington.